FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/biography/1963-11-04-lena-zavaroni.md

 <figure class="fig3">
 <h3 id="19821108"><a href="#19821108">8 November 1982</a><span style="float:right;"><a title="Return To Top Of The Page" href="#top">&#8613;</a></span></h3>
 <p>A senior official at the London Psychiatric Clinic finally confirms for the first time that Lena had anorexia nervosa.</p>
+<blockquote>We now know she had been anorexic since she was 13 in 1982 she was 19 so it had only taken 6 years for the truth to come out.
+Confirming that the press had been right and that Lena's managers and parents had been the ones hiding the truth.
+If the reason for doing so had been because Lena has a right to a private life that would have been fair.
+Sadly it's more likely that as one of the main contributers to Lena becoming anorexia her managers would not want to truth to be know.
+The TV Interviewers that also put questions on her wight and size have to take some of the blame along with her parents who let such questioning of a child, their child to take place.</blockquote>
 </figure>

 <figure class="fig3">